inboxpraveen/ASR-Accuracy-Tool/CONTRIBUTING.md

-# Contributing to ASR Accuracy Tool
+# Contributing to Speech Annotation Workbench

-Thank you for considering contributing to the ASR Accuracy Tool!
+Thank you for considering contributing to the Speech Annotation Workbench!
 We welcome contributions from the community.

 ## Code of Conduct